bombodo/teleop_ardu/README.md

 ```
 I want to use a different Arduino Product
 ```
-Suggested: change the catkin_make in the firmware folder so that your desired model is represented
+Suggested: change the CMakeLists.txt in the firmware folder so that your desired model is represented
 ```
 Wrong controller being used
 ```